Rovo Integration

 How to use:

-1. Open Message Panel Settings in Jira admin
+1. Open Message Field Settings in Jira admin

 2. Click the Assistant icon to open the AI panel